7 Cool, Romantic, and Cocktail-Forward Hotels in San Francisco

 4. The Lodge at the Presido

 Located in a serene setting inside the historic Presidio, this boutique hotel with 42 rooms is the closest you’re going to get to the Golden Gate Bridge.
-Rooms and common areas are modern and comfortable, and many have views of the iconic span or the Presidio’s forested landscapes.
+The Lodge at The Presidio is inside a brick building on the park’s Main Post, which puts you in the heart of the former military encampment, and in one of the most scenic areas of San Francisco.
+Rooms and common areas are modern and comfortable, and many have views of the iconic Golden Gate Bridge.
 If you’re in search of a romantic getaway, look no further.

 While there’s no on-site restaurant, guests enjoy a complimentary continental breakfast each morning and a wine & cheese reception in the evenings.
-Luckily, there are several nearby dining options within the Presidio, from casual food truck lunches near the Tunnel Tops to more refined Italian dinners at Piccino Presidio and upscale Mediterranean at Dalida.
+Luckily, there are several nearby dining options within the Presidio, from casual food truck lunches near the Tunnel Tops to more refined Italian dinners at Piccino Presidio and upscale Mediterranean at Dalida, just a few buildings away.

 The Jay Hotel’s 3rd Floor Terrace has an amazing roofbar with fire pits and skyscraper views